AmeliaYeah/alien_video_gen/README.md

 # Alien Video Generator
 Random video generator, in python, that generates wacky and goofy ahh alien shitposts.
-Originally designed for Crispy Concords and his PO box unboxings.

 This requires the `ffmpeg` binary to be installed on your system.
 Pip3 requirements are show in the `pip_requirements.txt` file.
 Please run `pip3 install -r pip_requirements.txt`.